xaptum/ecdaa/README.md

 Depending on the platform, this seed can be generated, for example, via calls to `/dev/urandom` (or `getrandom()`), or a hardware random number generator.

+## Naming Convention in API

+All API functions exist in the `ecdaa` namespace, and are focused on a small number of basic `structs` (e.g. `signature`).
+Function names take the form `ecdaa_<struct-name>_<curve-name>_<action>`.
+For example, for generating a credential when using the BN254 curve-type, the function to use is `ecdaa_credential_BN254_generate`.

+Output parameters are frequently used in the API functions, and come at the beginning of the parameter list.

+The fundamental structs have (de-)serialization functions, and macros and functions giving their serialized length.
+Again, the format of the serialized length macro/function is `ecdaa_<struct-name>_<curve-name>_length` (capitalized for the macro).

 ## Join Process

 ## Signing and Verifying